matteo-rizzo/reentrancy-detection-benchmarks/README.md

 ## License

 The dataset and scripts in this repository are distributed for research and educational purposes.
-Please review the LICENSE file for more information.
+Please take a look at the LICENSE file for more information.

 -----

 ## Disclaimer

-This repository aims to provide **manually verified** datasets to assist with reentrancy analysis and research on Solidity smart contracts.
+This repository provides **manually verified** datasets to support reentrancy analysis and research on Solidity smart contracts.
 However, any **usage of the dataset is entirely at your own risk**.
 Smart contracts are inherently risky, and security issues may remain undetected.
-Always conduct your own independent audits before deploying or interacting with any contract.
+You should always conduct your own independent audits before deploying or interacting with any contract.